SarahZahran1/Verity/README.md

-# Verity — Grounded Enterprise RAG Platform
+# Verity Grounded Enterprise RAG Platform

-Verity is a Retrieval-Augmented Generation platform that answers questions strictly from an internal knowledge base — Kubernetes documentation, company policies, and IT support Q&A — instead of relying on the LLM's own knowledge.
+Verity is a Retrieval-Augmented Generation platform that answers questions strictly from an internal knowledge base , Kubernetes documentation, company policies, and IT support Q&A .instead of relying on the LLM's own knowledge.
 Every answer is grounded in retrieved passages, with guardrails that refuse rather than guess when a question is out of scope or the retrieved context is weak.
 The conversational interface is one part of the system, not the whole of it.

 ## Demo

 https://github.com/user-attachments/assets/9b29cd68-165a-4e1b-85f9-c1cbbd5149a2